DOJ RESOURCES ON SOLITARY

 On June 23, 2016, the DOJ announced a settlement with Hinds County Jail in Mississippi in that restricts the use of solitary for youth and adults, including the prohibiting segregation as punishment for youth.
 Segregation may only be used in situations of imminent harm, and even then the settlement imposes restrictions and documentation requirements.
 In May 2015, the DOJ issued a findings letter noting the inappropriate use of isolation in the facility.

 In July 2015, President Obama called on Attorney General Loretta Lynch to conduct a review of the overuse of solitary confinement in the United States.
 The Department of Justice released its findings on January 26, 2016.
-The report recommends prohibiting restrictive housing for juveniles and key principles on staff training and programming to reform the use of restrictive housing for young adults (ages 18-24).
+The full report recommends prohibiting restrictive housing for juveniles and key principles on staff training and programming to reform the use of restrictive housing for young adults (ages 18-24).
 The President adopted the Department of Justice’s recommendations in this report, banning solitary confinement of juveniles in federal prisons and setting a model for state and local corrections systems.

 The DOJ criticized the Department of Corrections for using extreme violence and excessive solitary confinement against adolescents at Rikers Island.